 Crossed Dagger Apparel started during the first week of lockdown, Sam was thinking of a way of bringing in a bit of an income during the lockdown as he couldn’t carry out his usual work.

 It then sprung to both of us (Sam and Courtney) that we had nothing to lose really by perhaps making into an actual sideline business selling custom streetwear clothing.

-We are both creatives in our own careers and life, Sam is a Tattoo Artist and Courtney is a Hairdresser, we love art and we love being creative and using these skills to achieve an end goal.
+We are both creatives in our own careers and life.
+Sam is a Tattoo Artist and Courtney is a Hairdresser.
+We love art and we love being creative and using these skills to achieve an end goal.
 No matter how big or small that may be.
 Teamed together with this we came up with some great ideas for the brand, all the artwork is currently created by Sam with the input of Courtney’s thoughts.
-We hope in the near future to be able to get other artists involved doing collabs with the brand.
+I hope in the near future to be able to get other artists involved doing collabs with the brand.

 The name of the brand comes from names and symbols used within Sam’s life, his mum’s maiden name is Cross, plus he always signs his artwork with a dagger of which he also has tattooed on himself, so from this we came up with the name Crossed Dagger Apparel.

 It was on May 2, 2020 that Sam’s mum had sadly passed away, From which we will now carry that name down through this brand as a token of remembering her.
 This will always be a solid root spiraling on from her life and will go on to represent her traits and attributes as a person but through the brand.